ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - **Delete line** `dd` - keep in mind that a line goes till you press enter.
 So on screen a line might look like a complete paragraph.So `yggG` will select the whole document. `dggG` will delete all the lines.
 - **Copy a line** `yy` - more of yanking under visual mode.
 - **Paste a line** `p` - whatever was previously yanked or deleted.
-- **Search** Vim has powerful search and its a lot more involved topic.
-For now `/` invokes search in forward direction. `*` looks for the word on cursor. `n` moves the search forward one instance at a time. `N` goes backward.
+- **Search** Vim has powerful search . `/` invokes search in forward direction. `*` looks for the word on cursor. `n` moves the search forward one instance at a time. `N` goes backward.
 If you wanted to search backwards in the first place, use `?` in place of `/`.
-Remember `Ctrl o` to come back to where you started. `Ctrl I` is the reverse of `ctrl o`
+Remember `Ctrl o` to come back to where you started. `Ctrl I` is the reverse of `ctrl o`.
+Thus search can be used as a powerful tool to navigate the document for editing.

 >Above commands should make your move around the screen  easy.
 Lets say you can now magically place your cursor wherever you want (like touch on iPhone) , then there are only four  basic operations that the editing is all about  - 1) Copy , 2) Delete, 3) Change and lastly 4) insert.
 This is how vim accomplishes these operations :-